I Love Ice Cream, But It Doesn't Love Me: Understanding Lactose Intolerance

 - Determine the glucose concentration in the regular milk sample.

 - Following the directions that came with the glucose test strips, dip a strip into the milk sample.
-Wait for the length of time specified by the strip directions (30 seconds).
+After 1–2 seconds, remove the test strip from the milk sample and wait for the length of time specified by the strip directions (30 seconds).

-- Compare the color of the strip after dipping it in the milk with the color-coded key on the side of the bottle, shown in Figure 2, to determine the concentration of glucose in the milk.
+- Once the wait time has passed, compare the color of the test strip with the color-coded key on the side of the bottle, shown in Figure 2, to determine the concentration of glucose in the milk.

 - Note: You may want to take a picture of the test strips and use them as part of your science project display board.